dynaroars/dig/README.md

 # Then go to DIG's directory
 $ cd dig # in DIG's directory

-# build the docker image, will take sometime to build everything
+# build the docker image, will take some time to install and build everything
 $ docker build . -t='dig'
 ...
 ...